VerginiyaKirilova/color-psychology/README.md

 # Psychology of Colors – Website

 ## Project Description
 This website explores the significance of colors and their psychological impact in marketing, design, and various industries.
 It includes dynamic content, tables, an interactive slider, and a fully responsive design.
+Originally developed as a static HTML/CSS website, the project was later migrated to a dynamic Spring Boot application using Maven, enabling backend integration and advanced features.

 ---